Council tax premiums

 An additional amount of council tax (a premium) is charged when a property has been empty for two years or more.

-- After the 1 April 2020, properties that are empty for five years or more will now attract a premium of 200%, and be charged 300% of the set council tax
+- From 1 April 2021, properties that are empty for ten years or more will attract a premium of 300%, and be charged 400% of the set council tax

 As this premium applies to the property, a change of ownership or tenancy will not affect the premium.
 If when you purchased or leased your property it had already been empty and unfurnished for two years or more, you will have to pay the appropriate premium.
 The additional charge can only be removed by bringing your property back into use.